orkets/orkets/README.md

 ![DemoCreatorSnap_2023-09-25 22-17-45](https://github.com/orkets/orkets/assets/111442711/0a3eee78-1b8d-407a-afc4-be3aebed6395)

-So technically it's a hint for a hidden file extension run gobuster with the following command to see what's the file full name
+So technically it's a hint for a hidden file extension, run gobuster with the following command to see what's the file full name
 ```
 gobuster dir -u http://10.10.114.17/island/2100/  -w  /your_path_to_directory-list-2.3-medium.txt -x ticket
 ```